ocadotechnology-university/recruitment-support-tool/README.md

 ```

 ### File **task.js**
 This file contains tasks as functions declarations and their descriptions.
-Candidate has to implement it.
+Candidate has to implement them.
 We suggest to name this module as general_{*directory name*}.
-Every module have to have diffrent name.
+Module in every directory has to have unique name.
 >
 Example
 ```javascript